 If you’ve had enough of playgrounds and swimming, you can take a ride on the Brisbane wheel for great panoramic views of the city.
 The Riverside markets are great for exploring too, with heaps of crafty and handmade things for sale and there is always a swarm of kids around the stall that sells bright and colourful iron on badges!

-Why not combine two great things to do with kids in Brisbane in one trip and take a river cruise to Lone Pine Koalas Sanctuary!
+A great thing to do with kids in Brisbane is to hop on a boat and take a river cruise!
 You can choose to take a relaxed river cruise or take one of the fast boats for a more exhilarating trip and both will give you some more information about the attractions you pass on the way.

-Once you arrive, kids are sure to love spending a day at Lone Pine Koala Park meeting some of Australia’s most cuddly animals.
+The kids will love spending a day at Lone Pine Koala Park meeting some of Australia’s most cuddly animals.
 It’s the largest Koala sanctuary in the world and has over 130 of the beautiful creatures as well as kangaroos and other native wildlife.

 Kids will really love getting up close and personal with the animals, cuddling the koalas and hand feeding the kangaroos.